 - A. Export subsidies granted by developing countries - 1.
 Special and more favourable treatment regarding export subsidies granted by developing countries on non-primary products. - 2.
 Application of Article 14 to more advanced developing countries and to economic sectors in which an industry in a developing country is internationally competitive. - 3.
 Operation of Article 14:5 and the use of Article 19:9 in relation to Article 14:5. - 4.
-Special and more favourable treatment regarding export subsidies granted by developing countries or primary products. - B. Countervailing measures on imports from developing countries - 1.
-Treatment of subsidies subject to commitments made under Article 14:5. - 2.
+Commitments and scheduled phase outs of commitments. - 5.
+Submission of commitments to multilateral surveillance and dispute settlement in the event of an inconsistency. - 6.
+Special and more favourable treatment regarding export subsidies granted by developing countries on primary products.
+Concessions regarding the displacement effect and to new suppliers.

+B. Countervailing measures on imports from developing countries

+- 1. Treatment of subsidies subject to commitments made under Article 14:5. - 2.
 Undertakings.